 Young students and their siblings can plant and care for their sprouted seeds indoors or outdoors.
 They might spend the summer months wondering and noticing the following: How big might the plant grow?
 How many leaves might it have?
 Where will the new seeds come from?

 paper towels or napkins

-plastic baggies (snack-, sandwich-, or quart-sized) OR clear glass jars with lids (any size)
+plastic bags (snack-, sandwich-, or quart-sized) or clear glass jars with lids (any size)

 picture of each seed type (optional)